The Secretary of State was asked—

 On the settlement scheme, we obviously welcome the fact that 3 million persons have been successfully processed, but Ministers will be aware that the number of rejections is on a rising curve, with 300 last month.
 That is increasingly because of problems with documentation.
 Last week, the House debated the Windrush lessons-learned review and one of the problems at that time was documentation.
 Is it not time that the Government ended the uncertainty hanging over the heads of EU citizens and guaranteed the rights of EU citizens in the UK?

-A very small number has been rejected—just 300 out of over 3 million applications—and the core reason for rejection, for saying no to someone, is criminality.
+A very small number has been rejected—just 300 out of over 3 million applications—and the core reason for saying no to someone is criminality.
 Where there are eligibility issues, people can make a free re-application but the evidence levels are quite basic.
 People must prove their identity; they must prove that they have residence in the UK, particularly for pre-settled status; and they are subject to the eligibility and suitability checks around criminality.
 Actually, the system is working very well, and again, I extend an invitation to the right hon.
-Lady to come to meet the team and see at first hand the work that they are doing and why this has been such a success.
+Lady to come to meet the team and see at first hand the work that it is doing and why this has been such a success.
 It is the biggest documentation of immigration status in history and it is going well.

 County Lines Drugs Gangs

 We will not tolerate the abhorrent gangs that are terrorising our towns and exploiting our children, when it comes to county lines drugs gangs, and we have committed £25 million of targeted investment to boost law enforcement to roll up these drug lines.

 Does my right hon.
 Friend think that the covid-19 outbreak might lead to an increase in the number of county lines gangs, and will she take steps to address that?